ariebovenberg/whenever/docs/faq.rst

 actually be ``02:00:00-06:00`` — an hour earlier on the clock!

-For whenever, preventing a damaging pitfall weighs heavier than supporting a rare, theoretical, usage pattern.
+For whenever, preventing a damaging pitfall weighs heavier than supporting a more theoretical usage pattern.
 This is consisent with other libraries that emphasize correctness, such as NodaTime.
 If you do need to perform arithmetic on a fixed-offset datetime, you should make the location explicit by converting it to a